coinbase/temporal-ruby/README.md

 end
 ```

-It is important to make your activities **idempotent**, because they can get retried by Cadence (in
+It is important to make your activities **idempotent**, because they can get retried by Temporal (in
 case a timeout is reached or your activity has thrown an error).
 You normally want to avoid
 generating additional side effects during subsequent activity execution.